leonardodrigo/goats-elt-project/README.md

 ## How to run

 1. Go to /infra, create a `.env` file following `.env.example`
-2. Build and run with: `docker compose up -d --build`
+2. Build and run the ELT job with: `docker compose -f infra/docker-compose.elt.yml up -d --build`